 The central element of Turkmen foreign policy is the country’s permanent neutrality.
-Turkmenistan pursues a policy geared to compromise, stability and peace in the region and in the international framework.
-Germany is one of the five EU member states who have an Embassy in the capital (along with the UK, France, Italy and Romania).
+Turkmenistan pursues a policy geared to compromise, stability and peace in the region with a focus on the international framework.
+Germany is one of four EU member states (along with France, Italy and Romania) with an Embassy in the capital, while the EU is represented by a delegation.
 Turkmenistan has an Embassy in Berlin and a Consulate in Frankfurt am Main.
-On 29 August 2016, President Berdymukhamedov visited Germany and met with Federal Chancellor Merkel in Berlin.
+On 29 September 2023, President Serdar Berdimuhamedov, Chairman of the Cabinet of Ministers, visited Germany and had meetings with Federal Chancellor Scholz and Federal President Steinmeier in Berlin.
 Over the years, German-Turkmen relations have developed well but they do require ongoing support at political level.

 Development and cultural cooperation

-In the field of education, there is a German-Turkmen exchange as part of the PASCH Schools: Partners for the Future programme.
-The Prussian Cultural Heritage Foundation organised the archaeology exhibition “Margiana.
+In 2018, the Prussian Cultural Heritage Foundation organised the archaeology exhibition “Margiana.
 A Bronze Age Kingdom in Turkmenistan”.
-The exhibition ran from April 2018 to April 2019 on show for three months each in the Neues Museum in Berlin, in the Archäologisches Museum Hamburg and the Reiss-Engelhorn-Museen Mannheim.
+This was the first time Turkmenistan featured so prominently in Germany.
+The exhibition was on show for three months each in the Neues Museum in Berlin, the Archäologisches Museum Hamburg and the Reiss-Engelhorn-Museen Mannheim.
 With 380,000 visitors, it was the most successful special exhibition in Berlin in 2018.